socialdept/.github/profile/README.md

 ## Social Dept.

 We're a product design & development studio focused on building products and tools for the social web.
-Developing high-quality open-source packages and services designed to support emerging web standards, specializing in AT Protocol.
+Developing high-quality open-source packages and services designed to support emerging web standards.
+Specializing in AT Protocol, Laravel (VILT stack), TypeScript and Cloudflare Workers.

-### Technology Focus

-- AT Protocol
-- Laravel, Inertia & PHP
-- Vue.js & TypeScript
-- Cloudflare Workers

 ---